Luke-TE/destdonation/README.md

-# DestDonation
+# DestDonation 🚐

-An interactive website for displaying the food donations made to charities via CityHarvest.
+An interactive website for displaying the food and meal donations 🍽️ made to charities via CityHarvest ❤️.

 Deployed on [Heroku](https://destdonation.herokuapp.com/).
 Currently populated with test data.